paeby/WebCrawler/README.md

 * $ python Web_Crawler.py --url "https://gocardless.com" --dir "/Users/prisca/Documents/"

 The default value for the url is  "https://gocardless.com" and for the directory it is the current directory.
+The filenames are "sitemap.txt" and "sitemap_google.xml".

 Whilst the program is running, it prints in the console every new page it founds.